Aliases for ATP6V1E2 Gene

 Previous GeneCards Identifiers for ATP6V1E2 Gene

 GeneCards Summary for ATP6V1E2 Gene

 ATP6V1E2 (ATPase, H+ Transporting, Lysosomal 31kDa, V1 Subunit E2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include proton-transporting ATPase activity, rotational mechanism and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1E1.

 UniProtKB/Swiss-Prot for ATP6V1E2 Gene

 Subunit of the peripheral V1 complex of vacuolar ATPase essential for assembly or catalytic function.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.
 This isoform is essential for energy coupling involved in acidification of acrosome (By similarity).

 H+-ATPase (also known as vacuolar ATPase, V-ATPase) is a enzyme transporter that functions to acidify intracellular compartments in eukaryotic cells.
 It is ubiquitously expressed and is present in endomembrane organelles such as vacuoles, lysosomes and endosomes.